D-X-Y/AutoDL-Projects/README.md

 We proposed a Gradient-based searching algorithm using Differentiable Architecture Sampling (GDAS).
 GDAS is baseed on DARTS and improves it with Gumbel-softmax sampling.
 Experiments on CIFAR-10, CIFAR-100, ImageNet, PTB, and WT2 are reported.

-The old version is located at [`others/GDAS`](https://github.com/D-X-Y/NAS-Projects/tree/master/others/GDAS) and a paddlepaddle implementation is locate at [`others/paddlepaddle`](https://github.com/D-X-Y/NAS-Projects/tree/master/others/paddlepaddle).

 ### Usage